Castor seed futures fall on weak spot cues

-New Delhi, Jan 28 (PTI) Castor seed prices softened by 1.44 per cent to Rs 5,080 per quintal in futures trade Monday after participants liquidated holdings in line with the weak trend at the physical markets.
-Negative lead from the spot markets due to ample stocks, following persistent supplies against slackened demand from soap, paint and other consuming industries, led to the fall in castor seed futures prices, marketmen said.
-At the National Commodity and Derivatives Exchange, castor seed for February declined by Rs 74, or 1.44 per cent, to Rs 5,080 per quintal with an open interest of 1,31,685 lots.
-Castor seed for March, too, slipped by Rs 78, or 1.49 per cent, to Rs 5,158 per quintal with a business turnover of 47,150 open interest lots.
-PTI ADI RVKRVK
+New Delhi, Jan 8 (PTI) Castor seed prices fell by Rs 42 to Rs 5,388 per quintal in futures trade Tuesday as traders trimmed positions in line with a weak trend at the physical markets.
+Marketmen said, taking negative cues from the spot markets on persistent supplies from growing belts mainly exerted pressure on castor seed futures here.
+At the National Commodity and Derivatives Exchange, castor seed for February drifted down by Rs 42, or 0.77 per cent, to Rs 5,388 per quintal, with an open interest of 142,030 lots.
+Similarly, the delivery for March shed by Rs 58, or 1.05 per cent, to Rs 5,462 per quintal in an open interest of 6,495 lots.
+PTI ADI SHWSHW

 Copyright©2021 Living Media India Limited.
 For reprint rights: Syndications Today